k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: virtually any race/role could mount and ride restricted steeds
 - Fix: the Riders were not mounted on their steeds
 - Monsters will prefer using silver weapons vs demons/vampires
+- Fix: chatting to a peaceful animal that uses MS_BARK sound